KishanBapodra/3D-Modelling-Animation/Animation/README.md

 - Added a point light over UFO as it the scene had changed to a night scene.

 ## Animating Objects
-For my scene I have added four animations: (Wall-F and Wall-B are the two robots).
+For my scene I have added 3 animations of my models and 3 animations for lights: (Wall-F and Wall-B are the two robots).
 1. Wall-B Robot moving towards the center of the scene.
 2. Wall-F Robot moving towards the center of the scene.
-3. The scene switching from morning to night by animating the position and rotation of the light.
-4. The UFO slowly landing.
+3. The UFO landing and hovering.
+4. Animated spot light using key frames in sequencer by changing rotation and position values to simulate scene switching from morning to night.
+5. Animated the intensity of a point light to shed light on Wall-B (pyramid-shaped) robot and then increased it at the end of the video to show the final scene in its full glory.
+6. Animated and scaled a point light and its intensity to show the UFO during the night scene.

-#### Camera movement
+## Camera movement
+I have used cinematic camera provided in Unreal Engine 5 assets.
+I have used the same camera and animated a lot of keyframes with different positions and rotations throughout the scene.
+It follows a one shot sequence starting from the skull model, slowly exposing the whole scene adding more and more depth, detail and slight surprise to the video animation.
+This is inspired by recent movies like 1917 and Boiling point and games like God of War.